 How to Find Your First House Sit

 Like we said above, use your connections.
 Who knows, maybe someone in your inner circle can help you to find a house sit in sunny Spain?
-This is probably not always the case, so you’ll have to find your house sit via official channels.
+This is probably not always the case, and if so you’ll have to find your house sit via official channels.